Jim Stephens' Gracenotes from Resource Ministries International

 Peace Be With You

 It was Easter evening.
-None of the disciples had seen Jesus alive yet and they were still stuck in that awful limbo between discouragement and joy, between tragedy and triumph, between despair and hope.
+The disciples were still stuck in that awful limbo between discouragement and joy, between tragedy and triumph, between despair and hope.
 Peter and John had seen the empty tomb, but only the Marys had seen Jesus alive (And Cleopas and his friend walking to Emmaus).

 Prayer: